 2001 - Present Day

-By 2001 its history had yet again blended with modern times and we were one of the government’s first venues to be licensed for civil ceremonies held beyond the traditional registry office.
+By 2001 its history had yet again blended with modern times and was one of the government’s first venues to be licensed for civil ceremonies held beyond the traditional registry office.
 Over the years, its stunning vista has proven popular as a filming location for TV and film producers.
-The likes of Robin Hood, Sherlock Holmes and Doctor Who have all graced the grounds, and the enchanting surroundings of the castle have provided the backdrop for many an adventure.
+The likes of Robin Hood, Sherlock Holmes and Doctor Who have all graced the grounds and the enchanting surroundings of the castle have provided the backdrop for many an adventure.

 You are cordially invited to...

-Enjoy centuries of tradition within the Castle walls, and the ageless charm of this stunning venue.
-Since 2006 when the Naylor family took ownership of the Castle, their strong commitment to this family-run business has helped shape its unique appeal – and will be the influence for growth in the future.
-Whether your visiting one of our stylish restaurants, enjoying an outdoor experience such as our Falconry Encounter or going ‘off road’ with the Land Rover Experience, your stay is our pleasure.
+Enjoy centuries of tradition within the Castle walls and the ageless charm of this stunning venue.
+Since 2006 when the Naylor family took ownership of the Castle, their strong commitment to this family-run business has helped shape its unique appeal and will be the influence for growth in the future.
+Whether your visiting one of our stylish restaurants, enjoying an outdoor experience such as Archery or the Land Rover Experience a warm welcome awaits.